speedata/publisher/README.md

 Contact / Support
 -----------------

 We offer commercial support for the speedata Publisher.
-Contact us at [info@speedata.de](mailto:info@speedata.de).
-See the [project page](http://speedata.github.com/publisher/) for other means of contacting us.
+You can find the contact information [on the wiki](https://github.com/speedata/publisher/wiki/contact).